scrapy/scrapy/docs/topics/items.rst

 If that is not the desired behavior, use a deep copy instead.

-See the `documentation of the copy module`_ for more information.
+See :mod:`copy` for more information.

-.. _documentation of the copy module: https://docs.python.org/3/library/copy.html

 To create a shallow copy of an item, you can either call :meth:`~scrapy.item.Item.copy` on an existing item